 Coach Pete Carroll said Dissly (kneecap) has resumed running, Andy Patton of USA Today reports.
-"He's making great progress," Carroll commented after the draft.
+"He's making great progress," Carroll said last week, regarding Dissly.
 "Really everybody is excited that he's going to be OK by the time we open up.
 At camp, it will be a really interesting time to see how far he's come.
 He's running, he's working.
-He looks good, his attitude's great, his weight is up, and all that."
+He looks good."

-This isn't the first time this offseason that Carroll has shared encouragement regarding Dissly's rebound from a patella injury.
-Tentatively expected back for training camp, Dissly's perceived perch atop Seattle's depth chart was strengthened this past weekend after the Seahawks decided against selecting a tight end in one of the strongest classes at the position in recent memory.
-However, the team did recently acquire fellow tight end Jacob Hollister from the Patriots, and Dissly will need to recover in full to hold off Nick Vannett and Ed Dickson for snaps this season.
+This isn't the first time this offseason that Carroll has had encouraging things to say about Dissly's recovery from a patellar injury.
+Tentatively expected back for training camp, Dissly's perceived spot atop Seattle's depth chart was strengthened this past weekend after the team decided against selecting a tight end in one of the strongest classes at the position in recent memory.
+However, the team recently acquired Jacob Hollister from the Patriots, and Dissly will need to recover in full to also hold off Nick Vannett and Ed Dickson for snaps this season.

 Coach Pete Carroll said Dissly is making progress in his recovery from a patella tendon injury but won't return to the field until training camp, Bob Condotta of The Seattle Times reports.

 Dissly had a promising start to his rookie campaign, scoring a touchdown in both Weeks 1 and 2 and finishing with eight catches (on 14 targets) for 156 yards in four games.
 In that last contest, he suffered the season-ending injury.
 Considering Carroll's comments, it appears as if Dissly's rehab will keep him sidelined during the offseason program and potentially impact training camp.
 While Dissly focuses on righting the ship, health-wise, the Seahawks will rely on Nick Vannett and Ed Dickson at tight end, barring an offseason addition at the position.